Using Amazon ElastiCache for Redis To Optimize Your Spring Boot Application

 Launching your Redis Cluster

-Building Our A
+Building Our Application

 <dependency> <groupId>org.springframework.boot</groupId> <artifactId>spring-boot-starter-data-redis</artifactId> </dependency> <dependency> <groupId>redis.clients</groupId> <artifactId>jedis</artifactId> <version>2.9.0</version> </dependency>